3ur3ka/TlExampleApi/README.md

 In order to create a session to identify the user I decided to implement a simple convenience login as a get request with url params.
 (Obviously this is only to allow the session to be created for the purposes of the exercise and would never normally be done like this.)
 Thus you _must_ log in before doing anything with

     https://localhost:5001/api/login?username=john&password=doe

+I've used the same credentials as for the TrueLayer sandbox, just to be confusing.

 After that, go to the TrueLayer auth url e.g.